 The Westchester County Forensic Laboratory is pleased to announce that our Forensic Internship/Shadowing program has been restarted after a hiatus due to COVID-19.
 The goal of our program is to provide an introduction to forensic cases in a working laboratory, to students interested in pursuing a career in forensic science.

-Our Internship Program is designed to meet the needs of college students in Forensic Science majors that require an internship as part of their core curriculum.
+Our Internship Program is designed to meet the needs of college students in Forensic Science majors who require an internship as part of their core curriculum.
 Forensic Science students who do not require an internship and students majoring in related laboratory sciences will also be considered based on availability.

-Our Shadow opportunity is a short term experience designed for students at the High School level or above to spend time observing the analysis of physical evidence in the Forensic Biology (DNA), Trace Evidence, Forensic Chemistry, and Forensic Imaging sections of the Division of Forensic Science Services.
+Our Shadow opportunity is a short-term experience designed for students at the High School level or above to spend time observing the analysis of physical evidence in the Forensic Biology (DNA), Trace Evidence, Forensic Chemistry, and Forensic Imaging sections of the Division of Forensic Science Services.
 High School students will only be offered the shadow experience option.

 You will be required to submit an elimination buccal sample if you are accepted for an internship or a shadow experience.
 This is required for you to be able to observe analysts during the examination process and the DNA analysis of evidence.
 It is to ensure that a DNA profile obtained from the evidence is from the biological/trace material on the evidence and not from anyone present in the examination room or DNA laboratories.
 A profile from your buccal sample will be generated and this profile will be added to the laboratory’s staff database.
 Your profile will not be uploaded to any other databases or given to any outside agencies (law enforcement, district attorney’s office, etc.).
 Your profile will be marked for deletion 6 months after your last day here.
 You can be notified once the deletion has taken place upon request.